Sukeltaja-Appi/main/frontend/frontend.md

 ### [socket.io-client](https://github.com/socketio/socket.io-client)

 Used to communicate through [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) in order to update "real-time" events such as event chat, updates to events, invites to events and so on.
-React Native actually has [WebSocket support out of the box](https://facebook.github.io/react-native/docs/network#websocket-support), so using `socket.io` was not totally necessary, as it supposedly adds a [180 Kb overhead to every connection](https://stackoverflow.com/a/38558531).
+React Native actually has [WebSocket support out of the box](https://facebook.github.io/react-native/docs/network#websocket-support), so using `socket.io` was not totally necessary, but it is supposedly a bit more robust.

 ### [tcomb-form-native](https://github.com/gcanti/tcomb-form-native)